 Public Lectures :

 Our public lectures are held in the John Dalton Building, Manchester Metropolitan University, Chester Street, Manchester, in Room C0.14 (on the ground floor).
-If using SatNav, please use M1 5GE or M1 5GH to find the main entrance/car park of the John Dalton Building, not M15 6BH.
+If using SatNav, please use M1 5GE (Chester Street) to find the car park, or M1 5QS (Zouk Restaurant, Chester Street) to find the main entrance of the John Dalton Building which is almost opposite Zouk, further along Chester Street.
+DO NOT USE M15 6BH - this will not take you to the John Dalton Building.
 The lectures are FREE to attend and all are welcome.
 Lectures start at 19.30 and finish by 21.00.
 Click here for more location information.

 Lectures and AGM for 2018 - 2019 :18th October 2018 - Rickbir Bahia - University of Manchester - "The Past, Present and Future of Mars"

 Rickbir Bahia - The Past, Present and Future of Mars

 I am a final year PhD student in part of the University of Manchester's School of Earth and Environmental Sciences - Isotope Geochemistry and Cosmochemistry group.
 Although I have been previously involved in the analysis of debris avalanches on the Moon, my PhD is in Martian science with a particular focus on the use of ancient Martian valley networks.
 The aim is to use said valley networks to further our understanding of how the planet's surface and environment has developed over time.
 There is a great deal of satellite data analysis involved in the study coupled with the data collected on the red planet's surface by the Curiosity Rover.
 The talk I shall be presenting aims to give an overview of what we know about the planet's development, what work is currently being carried out on its surface by both rovers and many satellites, and planned future missions.

 "Trailblazing lecture as part of Manchester Science Festival 2018"